tcltk/tcl/tools/man2markdown-README.md

 ## General
 - handling of '\fB\e\fIk\fR' (see test script) not correct yet
-- not handling of ".AS" and ".AP" macros yet
+- no handling of ".AS" and ".AP" macros yet

 ## Specific pages
 - oo::... pages: no handling of the class hierarchy subsection yet